1. Methodology background

 + UFW jobs (LFS) x Avg hours (UFW, LFS)

-At the whole-economy level and by selected sections and subsections, GVA is divided by the hours-based labour input series to derive the output per hour productivity series.
+At the whole-economy level for the flash estimate and by selected sections and subsections for the industry breakdown, GVA is divided by the hours-based labour input series to derive the output per hour productivity series.

 Market sector productivity estimates